rlwhall/CLASSIC_DRI_Tutorial/README.md

 The tutorials in this repository were developed for the project *Empowering Women in Environmental Sciences: Contextual Tutorial for Digital Research Infrastructure*, as a part of the [DRI EDIA Champions Pilot Program](https://alliancecan.ca/en/funding-opportunities/dri-edia-champions-pilot-program).
 The goal of this project is to improve access to and knowledge of the Digital Research Alliance of Canada’s digital research infrastructure (DRI).
 This project developed and delivered approachable tutorials for women in the environmental sciences and showcased a tangible use-case for high-performance computing (HPC) and cloud computing.
 These tutorials detail the setup and operation of CLASSIC in an DRAC HPC environment.

-The CLASSIC model is an important land surface model in Canada, therefore an appealing and engaging example for environmental science researchers and students.
+The CLASSIC model is an important land surface model in Canada, and therefore an appealing and engaging example for environmental science researchers and students.
 This project aims to not only engage women with DRAC’s DRI through topics they are familiar with and interested in, but also provide useful and applicable resources for future environmental science research and researchers.
 This proposal will expose women to the concepts and possibilities of DRI, increase digital literacy, provide opportunities for role modelling and collaboration, and better understand barriers to DRI access.

 *Empowering Women in Environmental Sciences: Contextual Tutorial for Digital Research Infrastructure* is supported by funding from the Digital Research Alliance of Canada.